12

 We were seated next to each other again.

-The room hadn’t changed, but it somehow felt smaller— like the walls had moved in just a little.
-Or maybe it was the weight of what had almost happened.
+The room hadn’t changed, but it somehow felt smaller.
+Maybe it was the weight of what had almost happened.

 I let my eyes fall on her for a second longer than necessary.
 Just to make sure.